-For further information on Satellite Clubs read our guidance document, contact our Satellite Clubs team, visit the Club Links website or speak to your nearest county sport partnership.
+For further information on Satellite Clubs read our introduction to Satellite Clubs Guidance document, contact our Satellite Clubs team, visit the Club Links website or speak to your nearest county sport partnership.